blockapps/blockapps-ba/README.md

 set "SERVER=<server-name>" & npm run test-windows
 ```
 <!--MKDOCS_DOC_DIVIDER_USAGE-->
-## Using the Blockapps Supply Chain Demo App
+## Using the BlockApps Supply Chain Demo App

 Open the app in the browser.